goblet/goblet/docs/source/topics.rst

                 "GIT_TOKEN":"YOURGITHUBTOKEN"
             }
         }
     }

+Permissions and Service Accounts
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can view required permissions for deploying your goblet application by running `goblet services autogen_iam`.
+This will create a `autogen_iam_role.json` file in `.goblet` folder with all the required permissions needed to deploy the selected resources.
+You can add a `--yaml` flag to create the role in yaml format.

+You can create a custom role based on the permissions needed to deploy you goblet application and create a custom service account that uses this role by running
+`goblet services create_service_account -p PROJECT`.
+This will create a service account with the same name as your application.

-Iam Bindings
+IAM Bindings
 ^^^^^^^^^^^^

+Goblet will automatically add IAM bindings required by handlers during deployment.
+For example, the service account attached to a scheduled job or pubsub will automatically be granted invoker access on the backend.

-You can add Iam bindings to your cloudfunctions by adding a `binding` section to your `config.json` file.
+You can add additional IAM bindings to your application by adding a `binding` section to your `config.json` file.
 The bindings should be in the `GCP Policy format <https://cloud.google.com/functions/docs/reference/rest/v1/Policy>`_

 For example to allow unauthenticated (public) access to your cloudfunctions you would add the `roles/cloudfunctions.invoker` to